Richard-Gabriel Rummonds

 About the Prize

 The Richard-Gabriel Rummonds Poetry Prize awards $2,000 and publication by Ex Ophidia Press to the author of a collection of poems.
 The winning poet will receive ten copies of the book, a publishing contract with national distribution, publicity, and a discount on book purchases.
-Poet Felicia Zamora will select the 2025 winning manuscript and nine finalists.
+Poet Leslie Adrienne Miller will select this year’s winning manuscript from ten finalists.

 Eligibility

-- The Richard-Gabriel Rummonds Poetry Prize is open to all authors writing in English who reside in the United States.
-We do not publish international authors.
+- The Richard-Gabriel Rummonds Poetry Prize is open to all authors writing in English who reside in North America.

 - Entrants must be at least 18 years old.